 You might consider waiting until the end of the month to categorize expenses, but this increases the chance for errors.
 If you are manually categorizing expenses, it’s best to update your records as you pay bills.

 If you’ve only got a few units, you could manage your bookkeeping using a simple spreadsheet.
-But it’s 2020 – and there’s a ton of great software that can help you manage your finances (and your properties).
+But there’s a ton of great software that can help you manage your finances (and your properties).